queue-bit/go-pubsite/README.md

 **If you are going to use this, please either fork it or use the version tagging as future updates _will_ break things.
 [I strongly suggest you use Hugo instead.](https://gohugo.io/)**

+You can [read more about this program](https://www.andreaswiebe.com/homelab-notes/projects/this-site) on my site

 - [About](#about)
 - [Directories](#directories)
   - [Content Directory --> */content/*](#content-directory----content)